 This issue happens for printers all the time.
 Take for example a company getting a roll up banner printed.
 One week the marketing department sends designs for a banner to be printed using their brand colour in hex form.
 The next week they decide they want another banner, using the same designs.
 When the banners are put next to each other they look different shades.

-Pantone inks are mixed specially by the printer, using a different method, ensuring the colour comes out consistent each and every time.
+Pantone inks are measured and mixed specially by the printer, using licenced Pantone base inks.
+Consequently, the colour comes out consistent each and every time.
 Pantone can be used for many different applications.
 An obvious example would be to keep a company’s branding and logo consistent.
-However, Pantone can also be used in textiles, interior design, fashion design and even metallics and fluorescents.
+However, Pantone can also be used in packaging, plastics, textiles, interior design, fashion design.
+Pantone even has metallic and fluorescent inks.

-There have and continue to be instances where a company will trademark a Pantone shade so that no one else can use it.
+Additionally, there have and continue to be instances where a company will trademark a Pantone shade so that no one else can use it.
+These colours must be achieved with Pantone inks.
 Here’s a list of businesses who have successfully trademarked a Pantone colour, Tiffany’s blue is included.

 How are Pantone PMS spot colours created?